RedditRecs

 Reddit Icon

-PrestigiousConcept66 • 7 days ago
+PrestigiousConcept66 • about 2 months ago

 The Polar Vantage M3 is on sale for 299€ where I live (Grit X2 378€) which is a good price and I bought it.
 I am happy with the purchase and can easily recommend it to especially all beginners (Fitspark, nightly recharge and overall an easy to use system).
 I have previously had the Pacer Pro (very good basic whatch) but like the M3 more.
 I have also a Suunto 9 Peak pro and the Race.
 Both Suuntos are good watches, but I wanted to try Polar again.
 No regrets so far and it will be interesting to see the comming software updates which are said to be released by the end of the year.